gap-actions/setup-gap/README.md

 ## Usage

-The action `setup-gap-for-packages` has to be called by the workflow of a GAP package.
+The action `setup-gap` has to be called by the workflow of a GAP package.
 By default it
 - downloads and compiles the master branch of GAP,